Stefano Cusin: Al Ittihad Libya

 He also managed the team during the "Arabic Champion Cup" in the semi-final against Club African from Tunisia and the African Champion's League.
 The Italian newspaper "Corriere dello Sport" selected Stefano Cusin as one of the Italian top Coach in the world, on 2 October 2009.

 Arabic Countries success

-As a result of his experience in Arabic countries, Cusin receive many proposals from Arabic countries and Africa.
+As a result of his experience in Arabic countries, Cusin receive proposals from Arabic countries and Africa.
 He was contacted by Walter Zenga, "the Inter legend" in order to train over the Persian Gulf countries.
 He accepted to be Walter Zenga's assistant to co-work in Saudi for two years.

 Al Nasr

 In November 2011 he played in Dubai the "all star" match.
 A benefit match for the Libyan's Children; part of his team were Materazzi, Zanetti, Madjer, Koller, Muntasser, Nedved, Pires, Fadiga, Zwey, Aboud and Zenga.